Scott Darling: Personal life

-In 2016, Darling helped a homeless man in Arizona by buying him groceries and renting him a hotel room for the month.
+In February 2016, Darling helped a homeless man in Arizona by buying him groceries and renting him a hotel room for the month.
 The story went viral after Darling's Uber driver shared it with the media.
-Darling's deed was recognized by President Barack Obama during the Blackhawks' visit to the White House, who recounted the story and praised Darling.
+Darling's deed was recognized by President Barack Obama during the Blackhawks' visit to the White House later that month, who recounted the story and praised Darling for his generosity.